1957 Southern 500: Race report

 The event took five hours and one second to complete on a paved oval track spanning 1.375 mi for a distance of 500.5 mi.
 Seventy-five thousand fans attended.
 Billy Carden qualified for this event in 45th place and finished in 6th place.
 The most notable crew chiefs for this race were Jess Potter, Bud Moore, Shorty Johns and Ray Fox.

 Speedy Thompson defeated Cotton Owens by three laps at an average speed of 100.094 mph.
 Thompson drove the iconic 1957 Chevrolet during that race; that vehicle went on to win the 1958 and the 1959 runnings of the Southern 500.
 Owens won the pole position with a speed of 117.416 mph during qualifying.
 Speedy Thompson would record his only Southern 500 victory here even though he would win on other paved superspeedways.

 T.A.
 Toomes received the last-place finish due to a problem with his brakes on lap 3 out of 364.
 Runt Harris returned to NASCAR after a 7-year absence, driving his way to a 39th-place finish after his vehicle developed problems with its clutch.
 Former Cup series race winner Bill Blair made his only start of the 1957 NASCAR Grand National Series season; finishing in 38th place after inflicting terminal damage to his vehicle.

 Brownie King was 59 laps down; he started in 31st and managed to improve his position to 21st place.
 However, he was unable to properly compete for a win or even a finish in the top-15.

+Tragically, Bobby Myers lost his life as a result of a race-related crash on Lap 27, Fonty Flock spun on the backstretch (the current start-finish line), stopping perpendicular to the track, in turn three (near the current Turn One following 1997 changes).
+Paul Goldsmith and Myers both struck the stopped car at full speed.

-Bobby Myers lost his life as a result of a race-related crash; Fonty Flock and Paul Goldsmith were also involved in this accident.
-The technology found in the modern NASCAR Cup Series vehicles could have saved Myers' life, and it's a shame because Myers had a promising career in NASCAR racing.
+Flock and Goldsmith both received serious injuries in the crash.
+Fonty Flock spun and slid to a stop on the backstretch.
+Myers slammed into him, immediately followed by Paul Goldsmith.
+The crash seriously injured Goldsmith, ended Flock's career, and killed Myers.
+He then flipped side over side and barrel-rolled.
+Myers died from his injuries.
+He is buried in Oaklawn Memorial Gardens in Winston-Salem, Forsyth County, North Carolina.
+The technology found in the modern NASCAR Cup Series vehicles could have saved Myers' life.
+The loss was viewed as a massive blow to the sport, with Myers being a promising star.

 George Parrish made a notable appearance in this race using a 1956 Studebaker Golden Hawk; he witnessed the fatal crash of Bobby Myers at close range.
 Parrish retired after the 1958 NASCAR Cup Series season.

 As a rookie, Cale Yarborough made his NASCAR debut here and finished in 42nd place (out of 50 drivers).
 Fonty Flock retired after this race.